microsoft/vscode-azureappservice/resources/TrialApp.didact.md

 <img src="./trialAppTutorial/deployCompleteScreenshot.png" style="width: 512px;">

-You can also browse your website by right-clicking your Trial app and selecting `Browse`.
+You can also browse your website by right-clicking your trial app and selecting `Browse`.

 <img src="./trialAppTutorial/browseWebsiteRedScreenshot.png" style="width: 256px;">

 ### Step 4: Transfer your App to an Azure Subscription

-Transferring your App to an Azure Subscription will create a new Web App and automatically deploy the Trial app from your local workspace.
+Transferring your App to an Azure Subscription will create a new Web App and automatically deploy the trial app from your local workspace.

-[Click here](didact://?commandId=appService.TransferToSubscription) or follow the steps below to Transfer your Trial App to an Azure Subscription.
+[Click here](didact://?commandId=appService.TransferToSubscription) or follow the steps below to Transfer your trial app to an Azure Subscription.

-1. Right click your Trial app, then select `Transfer to Subscription...`
+1. Right click your trial app, then select `Transfer to Subscription...`

 2. Sign-in or Create an Azure account

 3. Enter a name for your new Web App

-Once your Web App is created, your Trial app will automatically be deployed.
+Once your Web App is created, your trial app will automatically be deployed.

 ---